-Students who will be writing a thesis in partial fulfillment of graduation requirements must submit five (5) official copies of the approved thesis to the University Library for binding.
+Students writing a thesis in partial fulfillment of graduation requirements must submit five official copies of the approved thesis to the University Library for binding.
 The student will pay the Library for the binding cost (based upon the fee schedule maintained by the Library) of the 5 required copies plus any additional copy bindings requested by the student.
 The bound thesis will be distributed to each of the following: one to the program director/coordinator, two to the University Library, one to the committee chair, and one to the department.

-The Thesis or Directed Research Must:
+The Thesis Must: